fossabot/hmd/README.md

 <img src="./docs/images/shuntingyard.svg" height="600px">

 `GENERATOR` is an overridable class that can be defined with custom compiling implementations.
+By itself, it's an empty class.

 ### ii.
 Pattern Matching and Text Traversal Engine